jenspfahl/regex-builder/readme.md

 Every `Element` can enable or disable `Flags` in the scope of itself with `switchOn(Flag...)` or  `switchOff(Flag...)`.
 These flags override the flags set on the RegexBuilder with `new RegexBuilder(Flag...)`.

 All flags are defined in the enum `RegexBuilder.Flag`.
-The flags go with the constants defined in the class `java.util.regex.Pattern`.
+The flags come with the constants defined in the class `java.util.regex.Pattern`.

 Usual flags are `IGNORE_CASE_SENSITIVE` or `MULTILINE`.